aranair/aranair.github.io/source/posts/2016-07-27-capybara-and-waiting.html.markdown

 All of us do TDD or at least some form of automated testing, I hope!
 If you’re writing tests in Rails, you’re likely to be doing feature tests with [Capybara](https://github.com/jnicklas/capybara) as well.

-I recently forgot some of these myself while adding feature specs at work at [pocketmath](https://www.pocketmath.com/).
-I hope this can serve as a reminder to myself in future and be of help to anyone who encounters the same problems!
+Some of these slipped my mind while adding feature specs at work at [pocketmath](https://www.pocketmath.com/) and I spent extra time that I shouldn't have!
+So I hope this post can be a reminder to myself in future and be of help to anyone who encounters the same problems!

 ### Common Scenario